dcsfilice/QMEE/projects/female_fitness/README.md

 perished before the 20th day).
 Offspring were counted every day, meaning each individual female has a repeated measure of up to 10 offspring counts.

-In both data sets, females were exposed a male every other day over 20 days (unless they died before the 20th day).
+In both data sets, females were exposed to a male every other day over 20 days (unless they died before the 20th day).
 We manipulated the experience of these males by either housing them alone in a vial or in a vial with two rivals for 3 days prior to the female exposure.
 Additionally, we used males from 6 randomly selected clonal backgrounds.
 Females were randomly assigned to be paired with one of these experience x clonal combinations.
 Finally, we collected both data sets using two different female populations.
 One of these populations is